n0raitor/dfir-installer/README.md

 **!!!NEW!!!**:
 If you install using dfir-installer the first time, it will update and install the recent dfir-installer release in `C:\DFIR\_dfir-installer`.
 This should be used for future run of the tool and if you run (after the first run) the installer the second time, the *Flag-File* in the ``C:\DFIR`` Base Directory will contain your username and your choosen config.
 So you can run just the ``.\dfir-installer.ps1`` as shown above in Powershell 7 Kontext without any parameter to run the last preferences.
+Disclaimer: Please consider, that this will remove every custom config that you dropped in the config filder. please do a backup of this config before and remove everything to the winget update command from the update.ps1 on the desktop after the update with the recent installer to remain you configs.
+If you are using the default configs, feel free to leave everything as it is.
+BTW.
+Feel free to submit configs via an Issue ticket and i will insert it ;-)

 **Post Installation Steps**